 The only drawback of danish oil is the need to apply a fresh layer every year.

 Well it depends on what you would like.
 You get what you pay for obviously.
-But to give you an idea, here is a brief price list for basic models:
+Feel free to contact me!

 Again, it depends on what you asked for.
 Usually, within 6 months an instrument is completed.

 Yes, I can.
 So far, I have made basses for people in France, England, Spain, United States and even South Korea.
 But you must understand shipping costs and import taxes will be high.
 Ask your local customs agency to know more what to expect.

 Hold on there!
 I work alone in my workshop, it is a passion, not a full time job.
 I build one instrument at a time, sometimes two.
 I have a waiting list of orders.

 So please, be patient, you turn will come.

 When I'm close to the last steps of a previous instrument, I contact the next customer in my waiting list.